This scholarship is awarded to

 - A student who plans to pursue education and a career in a field related to one of the following: peace studies, human rights, sustainability and the environment, global development, environmental education, or writing.

-JM seniors with a GPA of 2.0 or higher may apply; or, students may be nominated by JM faculty, staff, or administrators.
+JM seniors with a GPA of 2.0 or higher may apply.

 This scholarship honors the legacy of Ceili Anne Leahy, a member of the James Monroe High School Class of 2014.